Abudefduf

-Abudefduf also known as the sergeant-majors is a genus of fish in the family Pomacentridae.
+Abudefduf, also known as the sergeant-majors, is a genus of fish in the family Pomacentridae.

-The name is from Arabic abu, "the one with"; and def, "side", and the intensive plural ending -duf.
+The name is from Arabic ابو دفدوف abu, "the one with"; and def, "side", and the intensive plural ending -duf.
 The name thus means "the one with prominent sides".

 General biology

 The approximately 20 species of Abudefduf may be divided into planktivores and benthivores and three broadly pantropical clades.
 Two of the Abudefduf clades are primarily benthivorous and a third clade is composed of planktivores and is the most species-rich.
 Most diversification has occurred in the last 10 million years within this genus across all clades.

+In their native environment, sergeant majors are very abundant, often being one of the dominant species in a locale.
+Research indicates that some Abudefduf species are undergoing range expansion towards more temperate waters in Australia.

 Species

 The following 21 species are recognized in the genus Abudefduf: